PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/LeapGrinder.md

 ### Language

-Game Language to help detect Pokemon name
+Game Language to help detect Pokémon name

-### Pokemon Species
+### Pokémon Species

-Which Pokemon to grind the leap
+Which Pokémon to grind the leap

 ### Leaps